 There are, in fact, many steps involved in a successful dig, any of which can occupy one or more days and all of which may extend over several weeks depending on the site's circumstances.
 These are summarized below.
 The accompanying pictures were taken at a number of such digs, over several years, where FOSA members participated.
 These should provide a good idea of what goes on at the different stages and in different kinds of sites.

-Click on any photo-icon to see its larger image, and to "walk" through the gallery.
+Meanwhile, click on any photo-icon below to see its larger image, and to "walk" through the gallery.

 The "Field Walks" section's photos will be kept separate from the photos associated with "real" field work activities below it.

-Note2: The "Adult Field School" photos were taken during a class which Nick Bellantoni gives annually.
-Hence these are images of non-archaeologists who are doing serious excavation work under Nick's supervision.
+Note2: The "Adult Field School" photos were taken during a class which the State Archaeologist gives annually.
+Hence these are images of non-archaeologists who are doing serious excavation work under his supervision.

 As with the "Field Walks" section, this section's photos will also be kept separate from the photos associated with the descriptions of site excavation activities.

-Note3: The "Student Field School" photos were taken during a 1-day session which Nick Bellantoni, assisted by members of FOSA and the Glastonbury school system, gives for Glastonbury Middle School students.
+Note3: The "Student Field School" photos were taken during a 1-day session which the State Archaeologist, assisted by members of FOSA and the Glastonbury school system, gives for Glastonbury Middle School students.
 The intent of these sessions is are to acquaint the students with archaeological techniques and to make them aware of the historic and pre-historic heritage which exists in their town.

 |Site Location and Geo-Physical Survey|